Intersection/cg-CSV-GitHub-import-export/README.md

 There are two scripts here.
 One is for importing into GitHub Issues from a CSV file.
 The other is for getting issues out of GitHub and into a CSV file.

+NOTE: currently, if you have two-factor authentication on, you'll have to turn it off for this to work.
+Which is a pain.

 ###Documentation (The stuff you actually care about)